 If you have interests in partnerships or trusts (other than widely held trusts) which hold shares, the holding period rule and the related payments rule apply to your interests in the shares held by the partnership or trust in the same way that the rules apply to shares you own directly.
-Therefore, the partner or beneficiary has to hold their interest in the shares held by the partnership or trust 'at risk' for the required period.
-The related payments rule will apply if they are not holding their interest in the partnership or trust 'at risk' and they have an obligation to pass on their share of net income of the partnership or trust which is attributable to the franked dividend.
+Therefore, the partner or beneficiary has to hold their interest in the shares held by the partnership or trust If you invest in shares, you may be able to claim a deduction for certain expenditure you incurred in deriving your income from those shares.
+The following are examples of expenses that may be deductible.